-Due to the pandemic, almost all academic libraries in the metropolitan area remain closed or are only open to their own students (as is Mendik Library).
+Due to the pandemic, almost all academic libraries in the metropolitan area are only open to their own students (as is Mendik Library).

 Because of this, the rest of the information on this page is currently not applicable.

 WITH FEW EXCEPTIONS, YOU CANNOT GAIN ACCESS TO ANOTHER AREA LIBRARY WITHOUT FIRST HAVING GOTTEN A PASS FROM THE MENDIK LIBRARY REFERENCE DESK.

 Always check our library catalog before requesting access to another library.

 Even if you can't find an item you are looking for in our On-Line Catalog, you should check with a reference librarian before assuming the item is not owned by the library.
 Sometimes the reference or footnote you are working with could be slightly incorrect or confusing and the Reference Librarian may be able to find what you need in our library -- Prehaps saving you a trip to the other side of the city or even further afield.

 When you come to the Reference Desk, please bring as much infomation as you have regarding the source you are looking for -- this will help the librarian to better help you.

 The facilities and collections of many of the other research libraries in the metropolitan area are available, under prevailing reciprocal agreements, to students pursuing research projects.
 Arrangements for access to these libraries must be made through our library’s reference department.
 It is important that Law Review members understand and abide by the access rules which other libraries impose.